genesiscommunitysuccess/docs/docs/00_fuse/01_introduction/01_introduction.md

 - Extend the built-in UI with the ability to utilise any HTML or custom web components
 - Supercharge development with built-in page structuring and routing.

-Become effective in days with our simple-to-follow guides on using Flow.
+Become effective in days with our simple-to-follow guides on using Fuse.